Quick summary

 A loan can help you, but only if you know what you’re doing.
 Every hasty loan, every signature-backed “minute loan with no income” can cost you multiples of what you borrow.
 At worst, the roof over your head.

-Nearly 700,000 people are in foreclosure in the Czech Republic.
+There are over 600,000 people in foreclosure in the Czech Republic.
 Most of them got into trouble because of one bad loan.
 Don’t be one of them.
 If you have already entered into a contract, or are about to, a consultation with a lawyer can save you from years of misery.

 Summary